tjsullivan1/aws_saml_auth/README.md

 # AWS SAML Auth Python Script
 > This will connect to an ADFS IDP to generate a SAML credential for AWS CLI usage.

 This script will connect to an ADFS Identity Provider and will allow you to select which role you want to assume using SAML.
 It will list all accounts and roles that you have access to through your identity provider.
-For more information on how this was built, see this [my blog](https://tjsullivan1.github.io/blog/2017/05/04/saml-for-aws-2) and the [AWS Security Blog](https://aws.amazon.com/blogs/security/how-to-implement-a-general-solution-for-federated-apicli-access-using-saml-2-0/).
+For more information on how this was built, see [my blog](https://tjsullivan1.github.io/blog/2017/05/04/saml-for-aws-2) and the [AWS Security Blog](https://aws.amazon.com/blogs/security/how-to-implement-a-general-solution-for-federated-apicli-access-using-saml-2-0/).

 ## Installation

-Run a command line\shell as administrator that has pip in the path.
+Run a command line/shell as administrator that has pip in the path.
 ```
 pip install boto3 bs4 awscli requests configparser lxml plac
 ```